-The first Level II experience (OTH 540) will take place from approx. May-September and the second Level II experience (OTH 640) will take place from October to December.
-Students must have successfully completed all the academic classes and Level I Fieldwork with a minimum of a 3.0 OT Cum GPA before being allowed to participate in Level II experiences.
+The first Level II experience (OTH 540) will take place from approximately May-September of the student's third year and the second Level II experience (OTH 640) will take place from approximately September to December of the student's third year.
+Students must have successfully completed all the academic classes and Level I Fieldwork with a minimum of a 3.0 OT Cumulative GPA before being allowed to participate in Level II experiences.
 Affiliated placement sites are located throughout the country and must meet ACOTE requirements (C.1.6).
 Level II sites are assigned by the AFWC (Academic Fieldwork Coordinator) based on quality of clinical experience rather than geographical convenience.
 If it is felt that a student would not be successful at a site for certain reasons, that student will be placed at an alternative site.
 All students will be guided by the AFWC in their selection process to ensure successful learning opportunities and a 'just-right-fit'.

-During the Level II experience, the student will remain registered at West Virginia University and will be monitored and assisted by the AFWC and any other university faculty as needed, however, the experience is completed off campus and will be supervised by the onsite Occupational Therapist (Fieldwork Educator FWE).
-We expect students to be knowledgeable about the fieldwork process and adhere to all University, School of Medicine (SOM), Division and Fieldwork specific policies and procedures.
+During the Level II experience, the student will remain registered at West Virginia University and will be monitored and assisted by the AFWC and any other university faculty as needed, however, the experience is completed off campus and will be supervised by the onsite Occupational Therapist (Fieldwork Educator [FWE]).
+We expect students to be knowledgeable about the fieldwork process and adhere to all WVU, School of Medicine (SOM), Division and Fieldwork specific policies and procedures.

 All Level II fieldwork experiences/requirements must be completed within 24 months of the student's last class on campus.

-The level II fieldwork education courses are listed and described below:
+These fieldwork courses are listed below along with their catalog description: